 "In good sooth, it was a man of mine," replied Lord Shoreby, hanging back.
 "I would I had more such.
-He was keen as a beagle and secret as a mole."
+He was as keen as a beagle and secret as a mole."

-"Ay, gossip, truly?" asked Sir Daniel, keenly.
-"And what came he smelling up so many stairs in my poor mansion?
+"Ay, gossip, truly?" asked Sir Daniel keenly.
+"An what came he smelling up so many stairs in my poor mansion?
 But he will smell no more."